quintuple-lained/TheWandgame2025/README.md

 ## SHARE YOUR BUILDS ##

 Do you love your ENDGAME?
-I'd love to see your builds!
-Join the Discord community to share pictures of your builds, get tips, and chat with fellow enthusiasts.
+I’d love to see your builds!
+Join the Discord community to share pictures of your keyboards and chat with fellow enthusiasts.
+Just a heads-up: I can’t help with technical issues or soldering nightmares because I’m still learning myself.
+So, please don’t ask me for help with that!

 [![Join My Discord](https://img.shields.io/badge/Join%20Me-On%20Discord-7289da?logo=discord&style=for-the-badge)](https://discord.gg/NQmW8mduXG)